← HoloMapper Homepage

 HoloMapper Screenshots

-A quick look at the HoloMapper editor, URL input workflow, main menu, presets, and properties panel.
+A quick look at the HoloMapper editor, tools, mesh controls, text controls, color controls, presets, properties, menu, and input workflow.
 Click any screenshot to open it fullscreen.

 Full HoloMapper projection mapping software interface showing editor, surfaces, layers, and controls